nairv/mooculus/README.md

 mooculus
 ========

-A Python/PHP/CouchDB addon to Track user activity Includes minimal changes to the original website.
+A Python/PHP/CouchDB addon to Track user activity.

+Includes minimal changes to the original website.